sercankulcu/sercankulcu.github.io/_posts/2022-09-01-why-choose-computer-engineering-in-2022.md

 ---
 In 2022, the importance of computing can be seen from two very different directions: software and chips.

-Cloud services, mobile applications, machine learning, and cybersecurity continue to expand.
-At the same time, supply-chain problems and growing investment in semiconductor production have made the physical side of computing more visible.
-Modern technology needs both good software and capable hardware.
+## What 2022 is showing about hardware

+The global semiconductor shortage that began in 2020 continues into 2022.
+Automotive manufacturers have been among the most visibly affected — cars shipping with missing features, stuck on lots waiting for chips, production lines halted.
+The shortage has made it obvious that the software world depends on physical manufacturing capacity that does not scale on demand.

+Ukraine produced roughly 70% of the world's neon gas used in chip lithography lasers before the February 2022 invasion, and the conflict created additional supply chain uncertainty for an industry already under strain.
+The United States responded with the CHIPS and Science Act, signed into law August 9, 2022, committing $52.7 billion to domestic semiconductor manufacturing and research.
+TSMC, the world's leading foundry, is constructing a new fabrication facility in Arizona; Intel has announced a major expansion of its US manufacturing under its IDM 2.0 strategy.

+These events highlight something that Computer Engineering has always understood: software requires hardware, and hardware requires engineers who understand the full stack.

+## What is happening in software

+GitHub Copilot, an AI-powered code completion tool built on OpenAI's Codex model, became generally available on June 21, 2022, at $10 per month for individual users.
+This is the first AI tool widely adopted by professional developers as part of their daily workflow.
+Its arrival raises questions that will define the field for years: what does engineering skill mean when a tool can generate plausible code for many problems?
+Intel's Alder Lake processors (November 2021) introduced a hybrid architecture combining performance and efficiency cores, the most significant architectural change to Intel desktop CPUs in years.

+## What the degree provides

-Computer Engineering is attractive because it connects these layers.
+Computer Engineering is attractive because it connects software and hardware layers.
 A typical education includes programming, algorithms, data structures, databases, operating systems, networks, digital logic, and computer architecture.
-Students can later specialize without losing sight of the larger system.
+Students can later specialise in cybersecurity, AI systems, embedded hardware, cloud infrastructure, or chip design.

-Cybersecurity is one area becoming impossible to ignore.
-Governments, companies, and individuals depend on digital services, which creates a constant need to protect networks, applications, and data.
-Engineers who understand systems deeply are valuable because security problems often cross several technical layers.
+Cybersecurity is one area that has become impossible to ignore.
+Ransomware attacks on hospitals, pipeline operators, and governments made security a board-level concern.
+Engineers who understand systems across multiple layers are valuable precisely because security vulnerabilities often live at the boundary between layers.

-Machine learning is another growing area, but it also shows why fundamentals matter.
-Training and running models requires algorithms, data, software infrastructure, and increasingly powerful processors.
-Understanding only the final application is not enough to understand the complete engineering problem.
+Machine learning shows why fundamentals still matter.
+Training and running large models requires algorithms, data engineering, software infrastructure, distributed systems, and specialised processors.
+Understanding only the application is not enough to understand the engineering problem.

-Computer Engineering also gives students room to change direction.
-Someone interested in web development today may later move toward cloud infrastructure, embedded systems, AI, security, or chip design.
-A strong foundation makes these transitions easier.

-The department is not for everyone.
-It involves mathematics, abstract concepts, long debugging sessions, and continuous learning.
-Students should not choose it only because technology jobs are popular.

-A better reason is curiosity: wanting to know how a processor executes instructions, how information travels across a network, how an operating system manages resources, or how software can solve a real problem.
+A better reason to choose the department than job market popularity is curiosity: wanting to know how a processor executes instructions, how information travels across a network, how an operating system manages resources, or how software can solve a real problem.
+In 2022, computers are becoming both more important and more complex.
+That combination is an invitation to study them carefully.

-In 2022, computers are becoming more important and more complex at the same time.
-For students who want to understand that complexity and turn it into useful systems, Computer Engineering remains an excellent choice.